AmitHaritan1/ArmyServiceWithinAtRiskYouth/README.md

 |   2   |   men  |

-T3religiousness - This field indicates the children' religiousness:
+T3religiousness - This field indicates the children's level of religiousness:

 | Value |           Label           |
 |:-----:|:-------------------------:|